Will Fusion Power ever work?

 Divertor and Limiter

 The divertor is the device which implements the exhaust of the plasma at the end on a confinement cycle.
-The limiter scraps the edge off the plasma in disruptions and complements the role of the divertor.
-These components have the highest radiation damage in the tokamak because of the high dose of neutrons they receive.
+The limiter scraps the edge off the plasma in disruptions.
+These components have the highest radiation damage in the tokamak.

 Superconducting Magnets